HP's outlook disappoints, driving shares to nine-year low

 "All of this is fixable but it is going to take some time," she said.

-She said HP eventually will have to compete in the smartphone market, but she stopped short of laying out a specific plan and said HP does not have any plans to introduce a smartphone in 2013.
+She said HP eventually will have to compete in the smartphone market, but stopped short of laying out a plan and said there were no plans to introduce a smartphone in 2013.

 Longer term, HP expects "to be a GDP-like growth company with key pockets of higher growth," said Cathie Lesjak, HP's chief financial officer.

-HP's stock closed down 13 percent at $14.91 on the New York Stock Exchange.
-(Reporting By Poornima Gupta and Edwin Chan; Editing by Tim Dobbyn, Andrew Hay and Leslie Adler)
+Its stock closed down 13 percent at $14.91 on the New York Stock Exchange.

+(Additional reporting by Edwin Chan in San Francisco, Lee Chyen Yee in Hong Kong and Jonathan Standing in Taipei; Editing by Leslie Adler and Alex Richardson)